Improving Efficient Neural Ranking Models with Cross-Architecture Knowledge Distillation: Introduction

+We train three different $\bertcat$ versions as teacher models with different initializations: BERT-Base \cite{devlin2018bert}, BERT-Large with whole word masking \cite{devlin2018bert}, and ALBERT-large \cite{lan2019albert}.
 To understand the behavior that the different language models bring to the $\bertcat$ architecture, we compare their training score margin distributions and find that the models offer variability suited for an ensemble.

 We created the teacher ensemble by averaging each of the three scores per query-document pair.
 We conduct the knowledge distillation with a single teacher and a teacher ensemble.
 The knowledge distillation has a general positive effect on all retrieval effectiveness metrics of our student models.
-In most cases the teacher ensemble further improves the student models' effectiveness above the already improved single teacher training.
+In most cases the teacher ensemble further improves the student models' effectiveness in the re-ranking scenario above the already improved single teacher training.

+The dual-encoder $\bertdot$ model can be used for full collection indexing and retrieval with a nearest neighbor vector search approach, so we study: